catima/userdoc/en/editors.md

 #### Through a Choice Set

-Select one or more choices from the dropdown list.
-Dating through a choice set allows assigning one or more different periods to the same record.
+Select one or more choices from the dropdown list. datation through a choice set allows assigning one or more different periods to the same record.

 ![](assets/datation/choiceentry.png)